gizatechxyz/Giza-Hub/awesome-giza-agents/Pendle-Agent/README.md

 # Introduction

 In this tutorial, we will go over the basics of Giza agents and implement a Pendle Trading bot using the Giza Agents Framework.
-Although we will explain the basic flow to create an agent, we strongly recommend you to first read the [Giza Agents](https://agents.gizatech.xyz/) and [Giza CLI](https://cli.gizatech.xyz/) documentations to understand the fundamentals of Giza Stack.
+Although we will explain the basic flow to create an agent, we strongly recommend you to first read the [Giza Docs](https://docs.gizatech.xyz) to understand the fundamentals of Giza Stack.

 This tutorial is meant to exemplify various ways the ML models can be used within the Giza Agents framework to create on-chain actions in an automated way, while still adhering to the trust-minimizing approach that underly blockchains and DeFi.
 Pendle Protocol is a great protocol to build on since it is relatively popular and is a great enviroment to build a yield trading bot given its native yield abstraction tokens, however similar agents can be built on any DeFi protocol.